exercism/julia/concepts/strings/about.md

 ```

 Parsing a string to get a numeric value is slightly more complicated, with more potential for error.
-Specifying the target numeric type is obligatory, specifying the base is optional and defaults to 10.
+Specifying the target numeric type is obligatory.
+Specifying the base is optional and defaults to 10.

 ```julia-repl
 julia> parse(Int, "42")